-- Divide batter into pans and place in oven and bake for 25-28 minutes until center of cake bounces back when lightly pressed with a finger or until an inserted toothpick comes clean.
+- Divide batter into pans and place in oven and bake for 25-28 minutes until an inserted toothpick comes clean.

 - While oven is still warm place coconut onto a cookie tray and place in oven for about 5-7 minutes or until light golden.
 Set aside.

-- Meanwhile prepare Rum sauce: Bring to a boil butter, orange juice and sugar, once boiling whisk for 2 minutes over heat.
-Let sit for 5 minutes and whisk in Rum and vanilla extract.
+- Meanwhile prepare rum sauce: Bring butter, orange juice and sugar to a boil and once boiling whisk for 2 minutes over heat.
+Let sit for 5 minutes and whisk in rum and vanilla extract.
 Allow to cool before using.
 Placing it in freezer is okay.

 - Prepare Crème Chantilly and set aside.
 Cut pineapple in pieces and set aside.

-- Place one of cakes on a serving platter with the baked surface side up.
-Brush half of Rum sauce onto the surface.
+- Place one of cakes on a serving platter with baked surface side up.
+Brush half of rum sauce onto the surface.
 It may take a while for it to soak in; you can also prick holes with a toothpick to speed this up.

-- Spread half of crème Chantilly onto the Rum soaked cake.
-Scatter cut pineapple on crème Chantilly.
+- Spread half of Crème Chantilly onto rum soaked cake.
+Scatter cut pineapple on Crème Chantilly.
 Place other cake round on top.
 Brush remaining syrup on surface.

 - Spread remaining Crème Chantilly on cake.